imutahi/seniorproject/README.md

 - PostGreSQL Database: a free and popular relational database management system that will allow the project to be deployed to Heroku

 - Travis CI: allows for continuous integration to maintain code quality and integrity

+- Auth0: Flexible drop in tool that adds authentication and authorization services to applications

+- Heroku: Container based cloud platform to deploy, manage and scale the web application.

+- Stripe: For E-Commerce transactions

 ## Sprint Deliverables - 2/10